apache/cloudstack-www/src/pages/security.md

 the application security of Apache CloudStack is of critical importance to the community and users.

-It is important to know that the project can not guarantee that it will be safe to
+It is important to know that the project can not guarantee that it will be secure with the following usages:

 - share access to the DataBase
 - share database dumps or other forms of backups